 Child protection mechanisms in India

-Child protection in India is regulated by law
+Placement of a Child in India is regulated by law

 All TARA staff members follow regular training sessions based on the legislation on Child Protection in India.
-Each week, the team meets in order to talk about the latest updates, and to ensure the coherence of TARA’s educative action.
+Each week, the team meets in every program in order to talk about the latest updates, and to ensure the coherence of TARA’s educational action.

 Child Participation in their own protection